 Hike, bike, run, cross-country ski, or bird-watch year-round along the 47-mile, multi-use, crushed limestone/paved interpretive trail that travels through the Marquette Iron Range.
 The Iron Ore Heritage Trail passes right through downtown Marquette at Marquette Commons (home of the Saturday farmer’s market).
 Stop in for a hot coffee or baked good on Saturdays as you bike through town.

-Marquette City Multi Use Path
+Marquette City Multi-Use Path

 Located in the heart of the city, the Marquette City Multi Use Path includes over 17 miles of paved trails that travel through numerous historic and scenic parts of town.

 This scenic bike path extends from Presque Isle and the Ore Dock in the north of town, through the Northern Michigan University campus to the southern part of Marquette, where it connects with the Noquemanon Trail Network and 30 additional miles of multi-use trails.
+Check out the Marquette City Multi Use Path Map.

-Hikes with Views of Lake Superior
+Scenic Hikes with Views of Lake Superior

-Presque Isle Park
+Presque Isle Park and Blackrocks Beach

 A local gem for visitors and Marquette residents alike, the popular Presque Isle Park hosts a 300+ acre forested peninsula extending into Lake Superior on the north side of the city.
 Peter White Drive can be accessed by car, bike, or by foot from 7am -11pm daily, traveling the loop through the peninsula.
 Over 100 native plants can be found within the forested peninsula.
 Two main picnic areas are available for visitors.
 Presque Isle is home to Blackrocks, a 1.7 billion year old exposed basalt outcrop composed of the remnant cooled lava flows from ancient volcanic activity.
 Visitors can walk along the rock outcrop or jump into Lake Superior at Blackrocks beach.